khimno/khimnoBot/README.md

+## No i will not update this for the latest discord.js

 2 4 6 8 i regret doing anything computer related

 > if i publish this i will be shamed for ever, its really that bad